 During stressful, busy, or overwhelming seasons we can tend to disconnect from our kids unintentionally.
 Survival mode is a real thing!
 Here are 5 simple ways to get your kid’s heart back when you feel the distance.
-This is a sponsored post written by me on behalf of Famous Footwear.
-All opinions are 100% mine.

 We were sitting on the couch the other day.
 Myself, my 5-year-old daughter, and my 1-year-old son.

 He did something a bit silly and I kissed his head.
 Then, all of a sudden, my daughter started crying.
 Sort of a whimper.
 Surprised, I looked at her sweet face and said, “Honey, what’s wrong?”

 “When you kissed him I felt sad.
 I don’t feel good about you right now, mom.”

 Talk about a blow to a mama’s heart.
 She didn’t need to elaborate.
 I already knew.
 We had a one week old baby in the house and, before that, weeks and weeks of Miserable Pregnant Mama (because This Is What Pregnancy Feels Like).

 Daddy had been on duty more than normal.
 So had Nana, our mother’s helper, and aunts and uncles.
 Mama wasn’t MIA, but it wasn’t far off.